 This recipe was first published October 2009 and has been updated in October 2020.

 Can you ever go wrong with Mexican Food?
-It’s perfect weather for a hearty Mexican casserole in the form of this baked creamy chicken enchiladas casserole.
-Your hungry family will love this creamy chicken enchiladas with red sauce.
-Let’s take a look.
+It’s perfect weather for a hearty Mexican casserole in the form of this baked creamy red sauce chicken enchiladas casserole.
+Your hungry family will love this creamy version of a classic.

 This recipe comes with impressive credentials as it’s an adaptation of a Rick Bayless recipe.
 His expertise lies in the fact that he has spent a few years living in Mexico and brings us fresh, delicious creations inspired by authentic Mexican cuisine.